Claim: A secret tape recorded aboard the doomed space shuttle Challenger captured the final panic-stricken moments of the crew.

-In the report, Dr. Kerwin said: "The cause of death of the Challenger astronauts cannot be positively determined, the forces to which the crew were exposed during the orbiter breakup were probably not sufficient to cause death or serious injury, and the crew possibly, but not certainly, lost consciousness in the seconds following orbiter breakup due to in-flight loss of crew module pressure."
+In the report, Dr. Kerwin said: "The cause of death of the Challenger astronauts cannot be positively determined, the forces to which the crew were exposed during the orbiter breakup were probably not sufficient to cause death or serious injury, and the crew possibly, but not certainly, lost consciousness in the seconds following orbiter breakup due to

 In other words, they might well have lived for the full spiral down and might even have been fully conscious for all of that hellish descent.
 But even if so, this fabricated "transcript" does not preserve their final words.